To The Point: The Pre-Trib Rapture

 Claim: People who believe in the PTR are conceited and “holier than thou”.

 Rebuttal: The opposite is true.
-PTR believers simply see the promise in scripture that Jesus will remove his Bride before the wrath of God is poured out on the world.
+PTR believers simply see the promise in scripture that Jesus will remove his Body before the wrath of God is poured out on the world.
 It doesn’t depend on the quality or maturity of Christians, but simply their being in Christ.
 No PTR believer bases their “blessed hope” on their own righteousness, any more than all the Christians who reject PTR base their salvation on their own righteousness.
 In fact, if anyone is “holier than thou”, it would be those who pride themselves on their alleged ability to “overcome” during the wrath of God, looking down their noses at anyone who disagrees.

 Claim: The PTR teaches that Christians will not suffer, so it sets them up for falling away from the faith.